-Accredited Member are adequate for the purposes of these Rules:
+of these Rules:

-- (d) train staff and promote awareness within the Accredited Member's organisation with respect to responsible supply chain due diligence, the Accredited Member's Policy, KYC requirements and applicable laws; and - (e) update the Policy and related processes as and when required.
+- (a) review and sign off on each gold and/or precious metals supply chain due diligence - (b) continually monitor and assess the Accredited Member's supply chain due diligence processes; - (c) ensure that the Policy and each associated due diligence exercise carried out by an Accredited Member are adequate for the purposes - (d) train staff and promote awareness within the Accredited Member's organisation with respect to responsible supply chain due diligence, the Accredited Member's Policy, KYC requirements and applicable laws; and - (e) update the Policy and related processes as and when required.

-- (A) It is the responsibility of the compliance officers to sign off client opening accounts, risk matrix. risk assesments, gold shipment due diligence. - (B) The compliance officer is responsible for monitoring and assessing the company's due diligence processes.
+- (A) It is the responsibility of the compliance officers to sign off client opening accounts, risk matrix, risk assesments, gold shipment due diligence. - (B) The compliance officer is responsible for monitoring and assessing the company's due diligence processes.
 Each account opening should have an approval from the compliance officer.
 The gold that are processed in the factory must be approved by the compliance officer. - (C) The compliance officer ensures that the policy and the due diligence exercise are adequate. - (D) The compliance officer trains the employees and promotes awareness responsible supply chain due diligence, the policy and the KYC Requirements.
-For the audit period, the compliance officer trained new staff, and refresher training for existing employees whom are exposed to the supply chain. - (E) The compliance officer updates the policy's and procedures subject for management approval. - (F) The compliance officer has open line of communication with all staff exposed in the supply chain.
-There is existing mechanism to
+For the audit period, the compliance officer trained new staff, and re-fresher training for existing employees who are exposed to the supply chain. - (E) The compliance officer updates the policy's and procedures subject for management approval.

+The compliance officer has open line of communication with all staff exposed in the supply chain.
+There is existing mechanism to document any inconsistensies found in the supply chain.